 Ref: 0050 – for Outdoor Equipment, Snowsport and Driving

 This moderation looks at examples of unit standards that you have assessed.
 We go through this process every quarter, across a selection of schools and providers.
 How often we will ask you to go through post-assessment moderation depends on your credit reporting activity, previous moderation outcomes, and the risk level of the unit standards you are assessing.

-We publish an annual moderation and support plan which outlines our moderation processes and moderation events.
+We publish an annual moderation plan which outlines our moderation processes and moderation events.

 Getting assessment samples